zamazan4ik/awesome-pgo/article/article.md

 The current PGO state in LCC is something like that:

-* Instrumentation PGO is supported (in IR PGO flavour).
+* Instrumentation PGO is supported (in IR PGO flavor).
 * No sampling PGO support yet but there are some plans to implement it.
 * LCC saves PGO profiles in its own format.
 There is a tool `eprof` to work with these profiles.
 This tool can merge profiles and show some statistics about PGO profiles.
 So in general it looks like a viable alternative to `llvm-profdata`.
 * No way to tweak PGO profiles dumping via compiler intrinsics (Clang [has](https://clang.llvm.org/docs/UsersManual.html#fine-tuning-profile-collection) such functionality).